Cuba starter pack

 So you want to go to Cuba?
-That's great, we'd love to help you get there!
+We'd love to help you get there!
 But how do you get there?
-Can you fly to Cuba?
-Don't worry, we'll answer your most pressing concerns.
+Can you fly?
+Absolutely!
+Here's everything you need to know about how to fly to Cuba.

 Flying to Cuba is now easy for Americans.
 The travel ban has been lifted and commercial airlines are taking full advantage of this new destination so you can reach Cuba from your home airport.

-Ten commercial airlines now offer roundtrip flights from the U.S. to Cuba.
+Five commercial airlines offer round-trip flights from the U.S. to Cuba.
 You can book the tickets directly with the airline.
-We have a full list of flights available here.
-You can book directly from your home city to Cuba.
-Most flights will include a layover because only a few cities offer nonstop flights at this time.
-For example, you can fly from Pittsburgh to Havana with a stop in Fort Lauderdale on JetBlue for as low as $200 roundtrip.
-Or you could fly from NYC-JFK nonstop to Havana on JetBlue for as little as $220.
+(We have a full list of flights available here.)
+You can book directly from your home city to Cuba and most flights will include a layover because only a few cities offer nonstop flights at this time.
+For example, you can fly from Pittsburgh to Havana with a stop in Fort Lauderdale on JetBlue for as low as $285 roundtrip.
+Or you could fly from NYC-JFK nonstop to Havana on JetBlue for as little as $300.

 If you choose this option you will have to certify that your stay falls into one of the following twelve categories at the time you purchase your ticket to fly to Cuba: